Staff

 Cynthia Graves Perrine, Executive Director

 Cynthia’s hometown is Chico, and she’s spent the past three decades working throughout California and Nevada as a field biologist and program director for state and federal agencies, non-profits, and academic institutions.
-In addition to her academic and work experience in applied ecology, she holds an MBA from Southern New Hampshire University, is a Certified Non-profit Professional (CNP) with Non-profit Leadership Alliance, and a Certified Wildlife Biologist (CWB) with The Wildlife Society.
+In addition to her academic (UC Davis, Environmental Biology/Management B.S.; CSU Chico Botanical Sciences M.S. coursework) and work experience in applied ecology, she holds an MBA from Southern New Hampshire University, is a Certified Non-profit Professional (CNP) with Non-profit Leadership Alliance, and a Certified Wildlife Biologist (CWB) with The Wildlife Society.

 Cynthia’s career is fueled by an authentic connection to a land ethic that was formed by the habitats and land-uses of Butte County.
 From fishing and hunting, to backyard gardening, to recreating on bike or on foot, the many outdoor activities enjoyed here provide a quality of life closely tied to the land, requiring effective and collaborative stewardship.
 She’s eager to contribute to that stewardship effort.

-Working to strengthen the community connections between all stewards of our land and advance conservation objectives in Butte, Glenn and Tehama County is what she’s most excited about for this new role.
-Away from her desk, she enjoys hiking, biking, kayaking, cooking, playing the trumpet or listening to live music of any kind, and spending time with her family and dogs.
+Working to strengthen the community connections between all stewards of our land and advance conservation objectives in Butte, Glenn and Tehama County is her goal.
+Away from her desk, she enjoys hiking, bicycling, kayaking, cooking, playing the trumpet or listening to live music of any kind, and spending time with her family and dogs.

 Isaiah Babboye, Administrative Assistant/Bookkeeper